JoyChurchill4/tinyquest/README.md

 Contribution guidelines were not provided in the original README.

 If contribution rules are added later, include them here so contributors know how to report issues, submit changes, and follow project conventions.

+## Maintainer Notes

+This README is intended to be a practical starting point.

+As the project grows, consider adding: